Touring caravan insurance

 • Your driving record

-• If you want to pay annually or by monthly instalments
+• If you want to pay annually or in monthly instalments

 What our caravan insurance expert says

-What optional add-ons can I get with caravan insurance?
+What optional add-ons can I include on my insurance policy?

 Confused.com motorhome and caravan insurance is administered by Vast Visibility Ltd who are authorised and regulated by the Financial Conduct Authority under firm reference number 566973.
 Vast Visibility Ltd is registered in England & Wales No. 05866769 at office: 8 Princes Parade, Liverpool, L3 1DL.